 Social proof through UGC

 On Instagram, more than 500 million users are active every single day.
 This number gives a small insight on the sheer mass of postings that are continuously being generated and interacted with on the social media plattform.
 UGC management tools such as squarelovin can also be considered a social proof software.
-They enable brands to use the large number of posts to their advantage and precisely filter for relevant content.
+They enable brands to use the large number of visual content to their advantage and precisely filter for relevant content.
+In accordance with German law, it is also automatically ensured that the creator approves the usage rights and copyright on Instagram, Facebook and the like.
 Through using this customer created content, brands are able to present their products in a wide variety of settings with little to no effort.
 At the same time, social proof advertising allows them to convey more authenticity and trustworthiness than regular advertisements would.
+You want to see how aesthetically pleasing the integration of UGC can be?
+Then take a look at our Top 10 Social Walls of Inspiration blog post.

 Many of our customer’s experiences show that professional UGC integrations on a website or online shop lead to significant improvements in performance.
 On average, the conversion rate in online shops increases by 210% when user-generated content is featured.
-The length of stay on the website extends by an average of 29%, while the average shopping cart rises 13.7%.
+If you try to make the most of Social Content, the length of stay on the website extends by an average of 29%, while the average shopping cart rises 13.7%.
 Moreover, the clickthrough rate improves significantly with an average increase of 59.25%.
 If you’d like to learn more about how UGC can positively impact your sales, feel free to read our whitepaper “Boost your Sales with UGC”.

 Gain social proof and make it usable

 Short recap: Make sure to collect all feedback, ratings, comments and social content related to your business and think about where in your marketing strategy this content can strengthen your brand message.
+Social proof is a good base for brand loyalty.
 In addition to the social proof that already exists, it is smart to directly and actively request reviews and encourage your community to share social proof in the form of social content.
 In our Knowledge Corner you will find a Social Proof Checklist that summarizes the most important information on this topic.

 Actively ask for ratings